hjanime/SPADEVizR/README.md

-method.adjust      | a character containing the name of the multiple correction method used (if any) th.correlation     | a numeric value specifying the correlation threshold (R) th.pvalue          | a numeric value specifying the p-value threshold result             | a data.frame containing for each cluster (first column): the coefficiant of correlation R (second column) , the associated p-value (third column) and a logical (fourth column) specifying if the cluster is significantly correlated.
+method.adjust      | a character containing the name of the multiple correction method used (if any) th.correlation     | a numeric value specifying the correlation threshold (R) th.pvalue          | a numeric value specifying the p-value threshold result             | a dataframe containing for each cluster (first column): the coefficiant of correlation R (second column) , the associated p-value (third column) and a logical (fourth column) specifying if the cluster is significantly correlated.

 ## <a name="object_structure_CCR"/> 9.7 Classification of Clustering Results (CCR object)
 The `CCR` object is a S4 object containing the information related of the cluster classification obtained by the [`classifyClusteringResults()`](#stat_function_classify_clustering_results) function.